Aspect Ratio

 Digital Displays

-Aspect Ratio in UI/UX Design
+How Aspect Ratio Works in UI/UX Design

 Aspect ratio plays several important roles in digital interfaces: